henningBunk/advent-of-code-kotlin-template/README.md

 # TODO
-* [ ] setup mockk
 * [ ] create a template repo
-* [ ] write empty test files
 * [ ] explain how to run the tests
-* [ ] write tests for the InputRepo
-  * no network call when there is output downloaded
-  * correct output from cache when there is one
-  * correct write to cache after download without newlines
-  * correct return after download without newlines
-  * correct network call
-    * address
-    * cookie

 ## Setup the automatic input download
 The setup process differs depending on how you are planning to execute your solutions: